Incendiary ammunition: World War II

-The British Mk VI bullet was copied by the United States in simplified form, for both their .30 and .50 aircraft bullets.
-The British then adopted the simplified design as the Mk VII bullet.

 Modern

 Incendiary projectiles, in particular those intended for armor penetration, are more effective if they explode after penetrating a surface layer, such that they explode inside the target.
 Additionally, targets with onboard electronics or computers can be damaged by metal fragments when they explode on the surface.
 Ignition is often delayed by varying means until after impact.

 Some explosive projectiles, such as high-explosive incendiary bullets, contain an incendiary charge intended to ignite explosives within the shell.

 Although not intended to start fires, tracer bullets can have a mild incendiary effect.
 This is particularly dangerous when they strike flammable substances or dry brush.